pgxn/pgxn-manager/doc/howto.md

     	git archive --format zip --prefix=$(EXTENSION)-$(EXTVERSION)/ \
     	--output $(EXTENSION)-$(EXTVERSION).zip HEAD

-The `EXTENSION` variable identifies the extension you're distributing. `EXTVERSION` identifies its version, which is here read from the control file, so you only have to edit it there (and in the `META.json` file).
+The `EXTENSION` variable is read in from `META.json` to identify the extension you're distributing. `EXTVERSION`, also read from `META.json`, identifies its version, so you only have to edit it there (and in the control file).

 The `DATA` variable identifies the SQL files containing the extensionor extensions, while `TESTS` loads a list test files, which are in the `test/sql` directory.
 Note that the `pair` distribution uses `pg_regress` for tests, and `pg_reqress` expects that test files will have corresponding "expected" files to compare against.
 Thanks to the `REGRESS_OPTS = --inputdir=test` line, `pg_regess` will find the test files in [`test/sql`](http://github.com/theory/kv-pair/tree/master/test/sql/) and the expected output files in [`test/expected`](http://github.com/theory/kv-pair/tree/master/test/expected/).
 And finally, the `DOCS` variable finds all the files ending in `.md` in the [`doc` directory](http://github.com/theory/kv-pair/tree/master/doc/).

 The `MODULES` variable finds `.c` files in the `src` directory.
 The `pair` data type has no C code, so it's commented-out.
 You'll want to uncomment it if you have C code or add C code later.

 Next we have the `PG_CONFIG` variable.
 This points to the [`pg_config`](http://www.postgresql.org/docs/9.0/static/app-pgconfig.html) utility, which is required to find `PGXS` and build the extension.
 If a user has it in her path, it will just work.
-Otherwise, thanks to the `?=` operator, she can point to an alternate one when building:
+Otherwise, she can point to an alternate one when building:

     make PG_CONFIG=/path/to/pg_config